exercism/csharp/exercises/concept/wizards-and-warriors/.meta/design.md

 - `classes`: know how to work with classes.
 - `constructors`: know how to work with constructors.
 - `strings`: know how to do basic string interpolation.
-- `boolean`: know how to use boolean logic.
+- `boolean`: know how to use Boolean logic.
 - `if-statements`: know how to do conditional logic.

 ## Analyzer